apache/camel-website/content/blog/2020/09/Camel35-Whatsnew/index.md

     rb -> rb.from("timer:foo").log("Hello Lambda");

-For example users with Spring Boot or Quarkus may want to use dependency injection style to define beans and configurations; and now also Camel routes via lambda styles:
+For example users with Spring Boot or Quarkus may want to use dependency injection style to define beans and configurations; and now also Camel routes via lambda styles.

 For example in a Spring Boot configuration class you can add a Camel route via `@Bean` annotation: